edisplay/RCB_TA_notes/week-14-node-express-handlebars/lesson-14.3.md

 * No Express, just MySQL and Node Instructor demo ORM just using Node console app, show how to use this with mulitple tables.
 	* The O.R.M functions once run when Node serer is lanuched will use MySQL commands with the user inputs
 		* Find all animals by name order by price
-		* Find an animal by the name of the buyer
+		* Find an animal by the name of the animal
 		* Find the buyer with the most animal

 * Explain why writting O.R.M are helpful, calling a function with inputs as opppose to written out each statement.

 ### 4. Partners do (5 minutes)
-* *Have student talk to each other about pros of O.R.M*
+* *Have student talk to each other about the pros of O.R.M*

 ### 4. Students do (15 minutes)
 Student Exercise: holiday party ORM